cucumber/common/docs/introduction-bdd.md

  ![Cucumber_role](images/cucumber_core.png)

 Along with the features, you give Cucumber a set of step definitions, which map the business-readable language of each step into Ruby code to carry out whatever action is being described by the step.
 In a mature test suite, the step definition itself will probably just be one or two lines of Ruby that delegate to a library of support code, specific to the domain of your application, that knows how to carry out common tasks on the system.
-Normally that will involve using an automation library, like the browser automation library Capybara, to interact with the system itself.
+Normally that will involve using an automation library, like the browser automation library Capybara, to interact with the system itself.[2]

 ### Example